-Roles Maximum Percentage of Base Salary Proportion of Cash and Equity Deferral of Equity Period Chief Executive Officer 60% 50% cash 50% equity Up to 3 years Senior Executives 50% 65% cash 35% equity Up to 2 years Senior Managers, Senior Professional s 40% 75% cash 25% equity Up to 2 years
+Roles Maximum Percentage of Base Salary Proportion of Cash and Equity Chief Executive Officer 60% 50% cash 50% equity - 1 Senior Executives 50% 65% cash 35% equity - 1 Senior Managers, Senior Professionals 40% 75% cash 25% equity equity granted?

 Details of the percentage of maximum STI awarded to Senior Executives in 2013 and amounts forfeited are set out in section 7 of this report.